 Cycling Medieval Towns in Costa Brava And The Pyrenees

 Where to stay in Palau-Sator

-As there is no hotel in Palau-Sator, we recommend to stay at the Hotel Es Portal in Pals and bike about 5 km to Palau-Sator via lovely paths through the fields.
+As there is no hotel in Palau-Sator, we recommend staying at the Hotel Es Portal in Pals and biking about 5 km to Palau-Sator via lovely paths through the fields.

+Cycling Medieval Towns in Costa Brava And The Pyrenees